Eric2422/n-body-sim/README.md

 # *n*-Body Simulator

-A physics simulator for the interactions of point particles in electromagnetic and gravitational fields.
+A physics simulator for the interactions of point particles in constant, uniform gravitational and electromagnetic fields.
 All numbers are in SI base units.

 ## Table of Contents